H1 antagonist: Second-generation

-Second-generation

 Second-generation H1-antihistamines are newer drugs that are much more selective for peripheral H1 receptors as opposed to the central nervous system H1 receptors and cholinergic receptors.
 This selectivity significantly reduces the occurrence of adverse drug reactions, such as sedation, while still providing effective relief of allergic conditions.

-The reason for their peripheral selectivity is that most of these compounds are zwitterionic at physiological pH (around pH 7.4).
-As such, they are very polar, meaning that they are less likely to cross the blood–brain barrier and act mainly outside the central nervous system.
-However, some second-generation antihistamines, notably cetirizine, can interact with CNS psychoactive drugs such as bupropion and benzodiazepines.
+Most of these compounds have peripheral selectivity because they are zwitterionic at physiological pH (around pH 7.4).
+As such, they are very polar, meaning they are less likely to cross the blood–brain barrier and act mainly outside the central nervous system.

 Examples of systemic second-generation antihistamines include: